Family violence occurs when a perpetrator exercises power and control over another person.

 In Indigenous communities, family violence is defined as relating to a wide range of physical, emotional, sexual, social, spiritual, cultural, psychological and economic abuses that occur within families, intimate relationships, extended families, kinship networks and communities, and extends to one-on-one fighting and self-harm, injury and suicide (Victorian Indigenous Family Violence Task Force Final Report, 2003).

 What We Do

 WHIN employs the Northern Integrated Family Violence Services (NIFVS) team and resources the NIFVS Regional Integration Committee.
-The NIFVS team includes the Principal Strategic Advisor (PSA), the Senior Workforce Development Officer and an Integration Resource Officer.
+The NIFVS team includes the The NIFVS team includes the Communications and Project Officer.

 NIFVS Regional Integration Committee

 This Committee provides family violence system leadership across the northern metropolitan region of Melbourne.
 Its mission is to provide regional leadership that increases the safety of victim survivors, the accountability of perpetrators and strengthens Victoria’s family violence reforms.

 Chaired by the WHIN CEO and resourced by the NIFVS team, the Committee meets throughout the year, identifying and prioritising local and regional family violence issues within the state-wide policy framework.
 It focuses on regional work to achieve improved integration of family violence services and coordination with other key sector services.